Master Gardener Application Process

 The application process has 3 steps:

-1. Mandatory informational meeting: You must attend one of the mandatory informational meetings.
-These meetings provide detailed information on the application process, Master Gardener training, and requirements of the program.
-Details of the meetings will be posted here when available.
+- Mandatory Information Session: You must attend an information session.
+These meetings provide detailed information on the application process, Master Gardener training, and program requirements.

-2. Application: Following your attendance at one of the informational meetings, a link to the application will be emailed to you.
+- Application: Following your attendance at one of the information sessions, a link to the application will be emailed to you.

-Please note: specific dates for the next application process have not been finalized; however, the process is expected to start in Fall 2024.
+Please note: specific dates for the next application process have not been finalized.
 Once details are available, this page will be updated.
 Submit your contact information to be notified when there is more information.

-If accepted into the UC Master Gardener Program, you will be enrolled in a January-May, 2025 training class.
+If you are accepted into the UC Master Gardener Program, you will be enrolled in our training program.
 The program includes weekly online classes in the evening and several in-person workshops on Saturdays.
 Trainees are expected to attend all classes.

 Volunteer responsibilities